-The rest of the menu features time-honored American classics like coleslaw, potato salad, and baked beans.
-We even included an award-winning grill and reliable thermometer in this list to make sure that your chicken is properly cooked before serving.
+The rest of the menu features time-honored American classics like coleslaw, potato salad, and baked beans, as well as some extra special offerings like grilled lemonade, bacon-wrapped corn, grilled strawberry shortcake, and more.
 So pull up a chair and your favorite drink, gather around the table with your family, and enjoy America’s most popular foods on our most venerable holiday.

 Packed full of flavor, this recipe for Alabama white BBQ sauce is the perfect addition to grilled and smoked chicken.
 Adapted from the original white BBQ sauce that was created by famed Big Bob Gibson Bar-B-Que in Decatur, Alabama, this isn't your ordinary sticky sweet BBQ sauce as it relies on mayonnaise and vinegar.